640 South State StreetDover, Delaware 19901

-Doctors can test for influenza, or the "flu," in several ways.
-One method uses nasal washes and throat swabs.
+Healthcare providers can test for influenza, or the "flu," in several ways.
+One method uses nasal washes and throat swabs to look for influenza antigens.
 Results are usually known quickly, in less than 30 minutes.
-Immunofluorescence, another method, uses a staining technique.
-Results may be available in one to four hours.
-Results from these rapid testing methods are not as accurate as conventional viral cultures – another type of influenza test – but are commonly used as initial screening tests.
+The method described in this test is immunofluorescence.
+It uses a staining technique to look for influenza antibodies.
+Results may be available in 1 to 4 hours.
+Results from these rapid testing methods are not as accurate as conventional viral cultures—another type of influenza test—but are commonly used as initial screening tests.
 Viral cultures may take from three to10 days to yield results.

-You may need this test if your doctor suspects that you have the flu.
+You may need this test if your healthcare provider suspects that you have the flu.
 Symptoms of the flu include:

 Pain in the muscles around the eyes or blurred, teary vision

-Symptoms of the flu often appear suddenly, about one to two days after you are infected.
+Symptoms of the flu often appear suddenly, about 1 to 2 days after you are infected.
 Your body often fights off an influenza infection within a few days, but some people develop severe pneumonia or other serious complications.